-A neurologist is a doctor who specializes in treating diseases of
+A neurologist is a medical doctor who specializes in treating diseases of

 the nervous system.
-The nervous system comprises the
+The nervous system is made of two parts: the central and

-problems with the nervous system.
-Symptoms that commonly require a neurologist
+nervous system.
+Symptoms that commonly require a neurologist include:

 - coordination problems

 People who are having problems with their senses, such as touch, vision, or

 smell, may also need to see a neurologist.
 Problems with senses are sometimes